Found: in ABQ – studio art jewelry by Jessica deGruyter

 I smiled because the stupid fuck had just swallowed the bait whole.

 "You know full well, doc, that corporate policy does not recognize alcoholism as a disease.
-The simple fact is that like the general population, between ten and twenty percent of this corporation's employees are drunks.
+The simple fact is like the general population, between ten and twenty percent of this corporation's employees are drunks.
 If it's a disease, then the company is obliged to treat them.
 But given the numbers, doing so would quickly bankrupt the medical plan."

 "Nevertheless," Dr. Lewis said, "you must admit your drinking is a problem."